dubrie/public/books.md

 - The Non-designer's design book
 - The Organized Mind
 - Overcomplicated
+- The Phoenix Project
+- Political Saavy: Systematic Approaches to Leadership Behind the Scenes
 - Predictably Irrational
 - The Road To Character
 - Sapiens: A Brief History of Humankind